diezcami/arctic-fox-theme/_posts/2023-03-06-client-cert-auth.md

 ### Browser setup

-Manually installing the certiifcate is as easy as importing into an application's certificate store.
+Manually installing the certifcate is as easy as importing into an application's certificate store.
 After importing in Firefox and navigating to a WAF-protected webpage, you'll be asked once if you'd like to identify yourself with that certificate.
 If you do so, the Cloudflare WAF will grant you access to the resource.

 ![1.png]({{site.url}}/assets/resources-client-cert-auth/1.png)